CodeChain-io/codechain/spec/Script.md

 ## Overall process

-Overall execution process is similar to P2SH in Bitcoin.
+The overall execution process is similar to P2SH in Bitcoin.
 Detailed execution process is as follows:

 1. Check if an asset’s script hash is equal to the hash of provided lock script.
 1. Decode the lock script and unlock script into a list of instructions.